roxk/packaged-oop-winrt-server-app-extension/README.md

 The best part?
 WinRT server's boilerplate doesn't require developers to change anything, at all.
 It's all just code generated from the projection.
 It would truly be a 1-time copy and paste.
 Should there be template, the template would be much easier to maintain.

 I'd also touch on a less technical, but more social argument - COM is just old at this point.
-Using COM doesn't make people think a technology as cool, new, exciting.
+Using COM server doesn't make people think a technology as cool, new, exciting.
 It might be more associated with legacy, baggage, boring, boilerplate.
-WinRT server has nothing of those connotation and rightfully so.
+WinRT server has none of those connotation and rightfully so.

 (The fact that COM is the underlying technology of WinRT doesn't undermine the impression/boilerplate nature of it)